Kanye West withdraws petition to get on NJ’s 2020 ballot

 “I am glad that the Kanye campaign has realized that their petition was so deficient that it wasn’t even worth defending,” Salmon said in a phone interview.
 “It sort of highlights the fact that it shouldn’t have been submitted in the first place.”

 The New Jersey petition showed a number of signatures looked nearly identical, including lower-case i’s dotted with a small circle.
 Some signatures lacked complete addresses.
+On the petition, West listed his residence as Cody, Wyoming, where he bought two ranches in the area last year.

 Questions about why West withdrew and whether the campaign disputed Salmon’s objection were sent to the Kanye 2020 email address.